 We need the courage of the young.
 Yours is not the task of making your way in the world, but the task of remaking the world which you will find before you.
 May every one of us be granted the courage, the faith and the vision to give the best that is in us to that remaking!”

-Thornwell Jacobs, the President of Oglethorpe at the time, chose to award Roosevelt with the honorary degree “in recognition of his high achievements in statesmanship, economics, and philanthropy.”
+Thornwell Jacobs, president of Oglethorpe in 1932, chose to award Roosevelt with the honorary degree “in recognition of his high achievements in statesmanship, economics, and philanthropy.”
 (New York Times, March 28, 1931.)

 FDR had deep connections to Georgia.
 He often visited the state for treatment of his paralytic illness.
 His personal retreat, Little White House, was built on his 1,750-acre farm at the top of Pine Mountain.
 The farm is now part of Georgia’s biggest state park that was named after him.

-President Roosevelt’s words withstand the test of time—and his entire Oglethorpe commencement speech is well worth the read!
+President Roosevelt’s words withstand the test of time—and his full Oglethorpe commencement speech is well worth the read!